 Summary conviction penalty: the lesser of a fine of $36 000 or the maximum penalty provided by the Australian Consumer Law (WA) for the offence.

-33. Civil evidence and procedure rules apply to proceedings for pecuniary penalty
+33. Pecuniary penalty proceedings under ACL (WA) s.
+224, civil rules of evidence etc. apply

 The Court must apply the rules of evidence and procedure for civil matters when hearing proceedings for a pecuniary penalty under the Australian Consumer Law (WA) section 224.

-34. Relationship with certain provisions of Health Act 1911
+34. Health Act 1911 s.
+338B and 338C, inconsistency with ACL (WA)

 Where any provision of the Australian Consumer Law (WA) is inconsistent with the Health Act 1911 section 338B or 338C, the provisions of the Australian Consumer Law (WA) prevail.

-35. Relationship with Sale of Goods Act 1895
+35. Sale of Goods Act 1895, inconsistency with certain provisions of ACL (WA)

 (1) Where a provision of the Australian Consumer Law (WA) Part 3-2 Division 1 is, in its application to any circumstance, matter or thing, inconsistent with a provision of the Sale of Goods Act 1895 in its application to the same circumstance, matter or thing —